promise-authentication/promise_authentication/app/views/about/security.html.md

 # Security

+One password for everything.
+Is that a good idea?

+The thing is, that it's not that different from the current state of authentication.

 The security in <%= name %> will be provided by open standards for encryption and authentication.

 All data on the servers will be either hashed or encrypted, such that a breach of the database would not expose any information about you.